ivmakk/translate-book-gpt/README.md

 # Translate books with GPT

+> ⚠️ **Disclaimer:** This project is intended for personal use only.
+Ensure you have the right to translate and use the eBooks you process with this tool.
+Unauthorized use of copyrighted material is illegal and strictly prohibited.
+>
+> This fork of the [original project](https://github.com/jb41/translate-book) does not maintain backward compatibility, as it focuses on developing new features primarily oriented towards the EPUB format.

 This project harnesses the power of GPT-4 LLM to translate eBooks from any language into your preferred language, maintaining the integrity and structure of the original content.
 Imagine having access to a vast world of literature, regardless of the original language, right at your fingertips.

 This tool not only translates the text but also carefully compiles each element of the eBook – chapters, footnotes, and all – into a perfectly formatted EPUB file.
-We use the `gpt-4-1106-preview` (GPT-4 Turbo) model by default to ensure high-quality translations.
+We use the [`gpt-4o-mini`](https://platform.openai.com/docs/models/gpt-4o-mini#gpt-4o-mini) (GPT-4 Turbo) model by default to ensure high-quality translations.
 However, we understand the need for flexibility, so we've made it easy to switch models in `main.py` according to your specific needs.

 ## 🛠️ Installation